-The minimum requirements that shall be applied to any approach for the estimation of \underline{MU} of quantitative testing results are:
+The minimum requirements that shall be applied to any approach to estimate the MU of a quantitative Confirmation Procedure for Threshold Substances are:

-- a comprehensive uncertainty evaluation which accounts for all relevant sources of measurement error; - uncertainties arising from random and systematic effects shall be treated alike, i.e. expressed and combined as variances of associated probability distributions; - evaluation of uncertainty performed by statistical analysis of measurement results (Type A) or by alternative techniques, based on other data / information (Type B), are recognized as equally valid tools; and - the uncertainties associated with the final results be expressed either as SD (standard uncertainty, u_c) or as a multiple of SD (expanded uncertainty, U) using a specified numerical factor (coverage factor).
+- a comprehensive uncertainty evaluation which accounts for all relevant sources of measurement error; - uncertainties arising from random and systematic effects shall be treated alike, i.e. expressed and combined as variances of associated probability distributions; - evaluation of uncertainty performed by statistical analysis of measurement results (Type A) or by alternative techniques, based on other data / information (Type B), are recognized as equally valid tools; and - the uncertainties associated with the final results be expressed either as SD (standard uncertainty, $u_c$ ) or as a multiple of SD (expanded uncertainty, U) using a specified numerical factor (coverage factor, k).

 The examples cited in the GUM concentrate on one method, referred to elsewhere as the "analytical", "modelling" or "bottom-up" approach, for uncertainty evaluation.
 The basic GUM principles also allow for more global approaches for estimating the sources of MU, generally referred to as "top-down" or "empirical" approaches, using data derived from intra- or inter-laboratory method validation studies, internal quality control procedures or the results of EQAS.
 These approaches are all potentially compliant with the GUM principles provided the minimum requirements listed above are adequately (but not necessarily exhaustively) addressed and the MU estimate obtained is suitable for the intended purpose of the measurement.
-Various references are available which give worked examples of both the "bottom-up" and "top-down" approaches to $\underline{\text{MU}}$ estimation [10, 11].
+Various references are available which give worked examples of both the "bottom-up" and "top-down" approaches to $\underline{MU}$ estimation [10, 11].

-Document Number: TD2018DL Version Number: 1.0 Written by: WADA Laboratory Expert Approved by: WADA Executive Group (LabEG) Committee Date: 15 November 2017 Effective Date: 1 March 2018
+Document Number: TD2019DL Version Number: 1.0 Written by: WADA Laboratory Expert Approved by: WADA Executive Group (LabEG) Committee Date: 14 November 2018 Effective Date: 1 March 2019